q-neighbor Ising model on a polarized network: case

 with $\lambda_2$ being the largest eigenvalue for any $v \in [0, \frac{1}{3}]$.
 Finally, by solving $\lambda_2 = 0$ we obtain the critical point

 for which $x_1$ loses stability.
-Figure \ref{fig:fig1} presents a comparison between analytical predictions and Monte-Carlo simulations for a system of $N=1~000~000$ nodes.
-To overcome discrepancies arising from fluctuations, instead of $c_1$ we plot $\frac{1}{2}|c_1-c_2|$ as an order parameter -- once the critical value predicted by Eq.~(\ref{eq:vstar}) is reached, all the nodes, regardless of the cluster they belong to, acquire the same spin direction.
+Figure \ref{fig:fig2}a presents a comparison between analytical predictions and Monte-Carlo simulations for a system of $N=10^6$ nodes.
+All simulations are performed in the following way: we set $N$ and a specific value of $v$ that determines the size of the first, second, and interconnected clusters.
+Then, we set all nodes in the first cluster to be $s_i=+1$, all the nodes in the second one to be $s_i=-1$, and all the nodes in the interconnected cluster get a random spin.
+We run the dynamics for $M$ large MC steps (i.e., there in total $M N$ updates) and record the value of $c_1$, $c_2$, and $c_0$ by calculating averages in relevant clusters.
+To overcome discrepancies arising from fluctuations, instead of $c_1$ we plot $|c_1-c_2|$ as an order parameter -- once the critical value predicted by Eq.~(\ref{eq:v3}) is reached, all the nodes, regardless of the cluster they belong to, acquire (on average) the same spin direction.
 The comparison shows perfect agreement between analytical predictions and simulated systems.